 The Lunching Pad is a fun little joint located directly under the People Mover in Tomorrowland.
 They only serve a few dishes here, so not a whole lot of variety.

-Some good options to get from the Lunching Pad would be the All-Beef Hot Dogs, the Cream Cheese Stuffed Warm Pretzel, a Frozen Coca-Cola or the Jerk Chicken Strips.
+Some good options to get from the Lunching Pad would be the All-Beef Hot Dogs, the Cream Cheese Stuffed Warm Pretzel, a Frozen Coca-Cola or the Sticky Bubble Bread served at breakfast.

 #22.
 Cool Ship